Way Out West

 Come face to face with stories of progressive inclusion and oppressive exclusion, and the complicated path of a strangely shaped state both difficult to traverse and difficult to govern.

-Confront the ideas that have defined Idaho’s image and the innovations have challenged it, create chain reactions on a massive “ball wall,” and gaze out into the future.
+Confront the ideas that have defined Idaho’s image and the innovations that have challenged it, create chain reactions on a massive “ball wall,” and gaze out into the future.

 MOI spent years researching, planning, writing, collecting, and consulting with subject-matter experts and Idahoans from all walks of life in order to tell the world’s biggest and most complete story of our region.
 That story, Way Out West, opened in 2021.